 1 large bunch of kale chopped roughly ~ traditionally people use kale but I add in any greens such as spinach or this time chinese broccoli

 1 large bunch of watercress ends removed only

 In a large soup pan place the coconut oil, garlic, inion and leek and sauté.

 Add the potato, stir through and allow to infuse for a few minutes before stirring in the kale or whatever greens you choose to use and the celery.

 Boil a kettle and in the meantime crumble two stock cubes over the top of the vegetables, then add the boiling water until everything is well covered by the liquid.

 Allow to simmer for 20 minutes or so, or until the potatoes are cooked through and nice and soft.

 Turn off the heat, add the watercress and let it wilt in the pot for 10 minutes.
+There are plenty of rumours around Viagra at https://www.devonhealthandwellbeing.org.uk/buy-viagra-sildenafil-online-uk/ since the appearance of the drug on the market.
 There should be plenty of liquid in there now as the other vegetables will have reduced a little throughout the cooking process.

 Whiz through until silky smooth with a hand blender. i usually wait till the soup has cooled down a bit before I attempt this so I don’t get burnt.